Ixcatl/fables_novasophonia/docs/core/items.rst

       - 1☼
       - A heavy, abundant, easily melted metal used for many mundane works.
       - base metal
+    * - Tin
+      - 1☼
+      - Sometimes used for very cheap items, but is primarily alloyed into other metals.
+      - base metal
     * - Copper
       - 1☼
-      - Soft and very easy to work, copper is useful both on its own and for alloying.
+      - Soft and very easy to work, useful both on its own and for alloying.
+      - base metal
+    * - Zinc
+      - 2☼
+      - A somewhat uncommon and niche metal.
+Almost exclusively sold for alloying and alchemy.
       - base metal
     * - Bronze
       - 2☼